sefanja/COVO-Validator/README.md

    ![Validation scopes](scope.svg)

-3. Dialect-agnostic
-   Whether you use the Strategy Layer (Value Stream / Capability / Resource) or the Business Layer (Business Process / Business Function / Business Object), the tool automatically detects your modeling dialect and adjusts its internal logic accordingly.
+3. **Dialect-agnostic (zero-config)**.
+Whether you use the Strategy Layer (Value Stream / Capability / Resource), the Business Layer (Business Process / Business Function / Business Object), or a mix, the tool automatically detects your modeling dialect and adjusts its internal logic accordingly.

-4. Enterprise-Grade Performance
-   Validates complex models (~2000 elements, ~70 views) in < 15 seconds.
+4. **Enterprise-grade performance**.
+Validates complex models (~1000 elements, ~100 views) in < 15 seconds.

 ## Prerequisites